 So we were drinking beer on Tabbo’s farm when a younger chap arrived and was introduced to us as the young Frenchman whose parents wanted him to experience agriculture before he started to study it at university.
-Tabbo had gladly agreed to host a frog for a weekend so he could learn agriculture on a farm in Africa in English before going back to learn it in France at a university in French.
+Tabbo had gladly agreed to host a frog for a weekend so he could learn agriculture on a farm in Africa in English before going back to learn it in French at a university in France.
 Ours not to reason why . .

 – the agriculture oke with the greenest fingers I know

-I’m Tabbo; I’m Koos we said.
+I’m Tabbo; I’m Koos; we said.
 Hervé, he said.
 Ah, hello Hervé!
 Non non!
 Hervé.

 Ah!
 Hervé, we said, copying his pronunciation carefully.
 Non!
 Hervé.
 OK, Hervé.
 Non!
 Non!
-Hervé!
-Hervé!
+Hervé!Hervé!

 Um, yes, hello Hervé, welcome to the Vrystaat.
 Hervé! he muttered.